 No celebration is complete without refreshments.
 Plan to incorporate some sort of food and drink into your event.
 Depending on the type of event you are planning, you may want to provide a full meal, cake and punch, or snacks and finger foods.
 If you are concerned about supplying enough food for all in attendance, consider making it a potluck.
 The parish can provide something like burgers and hotdogs and ask each parish family to bring a dish to share.
 Think about creating a theme for your menu.
 Your parish could even get creative and encourage participation by making it a contest.
-For example, incorporate a chili cookoff, asking each parish family to provide a pot of chili or side to go with the theme.
+For example, incorporate a chili cookoff, asking each parish family to provide a pot of chili or side to go with the theme participate in like relay races, ring toss, or water balloons.
+Think about what your parish community would most enjoy and what would add to the celebratory tone of the event.
+Activities can provide additional ways for parishioners to interact and get to know one another.